 Plan G is most similar in coverage to Plan F. The only difference is that Plan F covers your Part B deductible, while Plan G does not.

 Plan F will have limited enrollment for some beneficiaries beginning in 2020.
 If you sign up for Plan F, you will be able to keep it moving forward, but rates may go up as the pool of eligible people shrinks.
 Learn more about who can enroll in Plan F and whether you should.

 Medicare Supplement Plan G: What you need to know before enrolling

 Before you can sign up for Plan G, you must enroll in both Medicare Part A and Part B. The best time to enroll in Plan G is during your Medigap Open Enrollment period.
-That’s the six months immediately after you turn 65 and sign up for Part B, when you’re guaranteed by federal law to access plans.
+That’s the six months immediately after you turn 65 and sign up for Part B, when you’re guaranteed by federal law to be accepted by any plan, regardless of health.
 You can enroll in or switch Medicare Supplement plans at other times, but the insurance companies can deny you or charge you more based on your health.

 Most Medigap plans are standardized across the nation.
 However, if you live in Massachusetts, Minnesota, or Wisconsin, different types of plans are available.
 Contact one of our licensed insurance agents or your local state insurance department to help you understand your options.

 Medicare Supplement Plan G is a comprehensive insurance plan that covers most of your out-of-pocket costs on Medicare.
 If you think Plan G may be the right choice for you, call one of our licensed agents to get your application started.

 How does Plan G compare to other plans?